-Checks are like assertions, but differ in that they don't halt the execution.
-Instead, they store the result of the check, pass or fail, and let the script execution continue.
-Take a look at thresholds for a way to halt the execution of a test based on checks.
+Checks are like assertions, but they don't halt execution.
+Instead, they store the result of the check, pass or fail, and let the script continue.
+If you want to halt execution, take a look at thresholds (which can include checks).

 About Failing Checks

 When a check fails, the script will continue executing successfully and will not return a 'failed' exit status.
 If you need the whole test to fail based on the results of a check, you have to combine checks with thresholds.
 This is particularly useful in specific contexts, such as integrating k6 into your CI pipelines or receiving alerts when scheduling your performance tests.

 Here we can quickly see what checks are failing.
 When you select a check, you can see the count of passes/failures at given points in the test.
 You can also add the check to the analysis tab, for further comparison with other metrics.